 With beautiful rivers, ancient rainforest, deep gorges and Australia’s second-highest waterfall, the Armidale area offers incredible nature experiences.
 For outdoor adventure, take your pick from bushwalking and rock climbing to kayaking, fishing, mountain biking and birdwatching.

 The region is home to four national parks, all part of the spectacular Gondwana Rainforests of Australia World Heritage Area.
 There’s the New England National Park, the Oxley Wild Rivers National Park, the Cunnawarra National Park and the Werrikimbe National Park.

-Or take a helicopter joy flight for an aerial panorama.
-Point lookout in New England National Park offers breathtaking views, too.
-Eagles Nest walking track meanders in World Heritage rainforest.
-On the Lyrebird track are rippling brooks and pretty waterfalls as colourful birds flutter in the treetops.
+You can take a helicopter joy flight for an aerial panorama or head to Point lookout in New England National Park for eye-popping views.
+On the Eagles Nest walking track are giant moss-covered Antarctic Beech, while the Lyrebird walking track has rippling brooks, pretty waterfalls and colourful birds.

-In the Oxley Wild Rivers are marvellous waterfalls including the Wollomombi Falls, where water drops 220 metres over sheer cliffs - the highest in NSW and the second-highest in Australia.
-You can pitch a tent in a campground near the falls.
-The Aspley and Chandler waterfalls are majestic as well.
+In the Oxley Wild Rivers, there’s superb waterfalls including the Wollomombi Falls, where water drops 220 metres over cliffs – it’s the highest waterfall in NSW and the second-highest in Australia.
+There’s a campground near the falls.
+The Apsley and Chandler waterfalls also impress.

-You can hike to the giant boulders in nearby Cathedral Rock National Park.
-Birdwatching and camping are popular too in this park where wedge-tail eagles soar.
-Northwest of here is another birdwatching paradise, Mother of Ducks Lagoon Nature Reserve, which sits in a silted volcanic crater.
+You can hike to giant boulders in nearby Cathedral Rock National Park.
+Birdwatching and camping are also popular in the park, where wedge-tailed eagles soar.
+Another birdwatching paradise is the Mother of Ducks Lagoon Nature Reserve, which sits in a silted volcanic crater.